Imagine a day where you can sit back and just watch the money roll in. That’s the allure and promise of passive income investing.

 As an investor, we can choose to invest in various fixed income ETFs based on the type of market or sector we want exposure to.
 Some of the fixed income ETFs listed on SGX are traded in both Singapore Dollar (SGD) and US Dollar (USD) so investors have a choice on which currency to invest in.

-Currently, the 10-year annualised return of the ABF Singapore Bond Index Fund ETF which invests in a basket of high-quality bonds issued primarily by the Singapore government and quasi-Singapore is 2.4% while the 2-year annualised return of Nikko AM SGD Investment Grade Corporate Bond ETF, which invests in investment-grade corporate bonds, is 4.2%
+Currently, the 10-year annualised return of the ABF Singapore Bond Index Fund ETF which invests in a basket of high-quality bonds issued primarily by the Singapore government and quasi-Singapore is 1.10% while the return since inception of Nikko AM SGD Investment Grade Corporate Bond ETF, which invests in investment-grade corporate bonds, is 1.25%.

 #6 Real Estate/ Rental Income